-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ OVO Energy Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ OVO Energy Mains drainage $\overline{\checkmark}$ Scottish Water Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ TalkTalk b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank?
-No (ii) Do you have a maintenance contract for your septic tank?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes, please give details: Included in the deeds that there is an obligation to contribute along with fellow proprietors C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes If you have answered yes, please give details: Gas meter is across neighbours garden e.
-As far as you are aware, do any of you property, for example to put out their r ur neighbours f.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Utility Warehouse Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ Utility Warehouse Mains drainage \checkmark East Lothian Council Telephone Cable TV or satellite Broadband Utility Warehouse b.
+Is there a septic tank system at your p property? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract to for your septi c tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 Responsibilities for shared or common a ireas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private ro ad, boundary , or garden area?
+Yes If you have answered yes, please give b.
+Roof, chimney stack, shared back gar Is there a responsibility to contribute to maintenance of the roof, common υ. stairwell or other common areas? o repair ariu r maintenance of the roof, common Yes If you have answered yes, please give e details: Roof C. Has there been any major repair or re placement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain you ur boundaries No If you have answered yes, please give detaile: il you have answered yes, please give details. e.
+As far as you are aware, do any of you ur neighbours s have the right to walk over your property, for example to put out their r If you have answered yes, please give e details:

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)